Trump's MAGA forces threaten to overturn vote for RNC chairman - ExBulletin

 Trump’s MAGA forces threaten to overturn vote for RNC chairman

-NEW YORK (AP) By the end of the week, the Republican National Committee is poised to resolve a bitter leadership dispute that has exposed perilous divisions within the institution charged with electing the next GOP chair. .
+By the end of the week, the Republican National Committee is poised to resolve a bitter leadership dispute that has exposed perilous divisions within the institution tasked with electing the next GOP chairman.

-Those inside the fight believe the days leading up to Friday’s secret ballot at a luxury resort could get even uglier as rebel forces within former President Donald Trump’s Make America Great Again movement are threatening to overthrow the re-election bid of RNC chairwoman Ronna McDaniel.

-The attacks were led by McDaniel’s main rival, Harmeet Dhillon, a Trump lawyer who has accused the incumbent of religious bigotry, chronic spending and privately claiming she can control the former president’s allegations that McDaniel denies .
-Also in the running is My Pillow CEO Mike Lindell, a pro-Trump conspiracy theorist who garnered enough support to qualify for the ballot.

 In an interview, Dhillon insisted that the overwhelming majority of Republican voters wanted a change in leadership at the RNC.
 He warned of serious political consequences for any of the 168 elected committee members backing McDaniels’ re-election.